All Episodes

 Rub it in.

-Wait until you're down here.
+We're waiting until you're down here.

-We're waiting till you're down here full time, my man.
+We're waiting till you're down here full-time, my man.

 I'm coming.

-Uh, first point I've got.
+First point I've got.

 I think it's really interesting.

-These are people that work hard for their money too.
+Nobody's really talking about how crooked, from their point of view, these are people that work hard for their money too.

-And she used their money to to drum up, you know, live.
+And she used their money to drum up lives instead of working hard to go.

-I've often said to like people, you ever watch any of these crime shows like locked up or lock up or whatever you call them?
+I've often said to like people, you ever watch any of these crime shows like Locked Up or Lock Up or whatever you call them?

-And I'm like, if you ever put the time, the dedication, the attention into being a good person and and doing something legal, you'd probably be very successful.
+And I'm like, if you ever put the time, the dedication, the attention into being a good person and doing something legal, you'd probably be very successful.

 That's exactly it.

-They they didn't disappear.
+They didn't disappear.

 Let me tell you, they were erased.